Personal Liability Involving Directors and Officers Without Corporate Veil ProtectionPage last modified: November 13 2022

-A Director or Officer of a Corporation May Be Held Liable For Involvement In a Tort Such As Misrepresentation or Misstatement, Among Other Things.
+A Director or Officer Can Be Found Personally Liable For Committing a Tort Such As Negligence, Trespass, or Nuisance.

 Unlike major corporations, most small businesses are owned and operated by the shareholders.
 Indeed, in many incorporated small businesses the shareholders are also the officers, directors, and employees, performing all, or many, aspects of general business management as well as direct oversight and perhaps even actively direct participation in the performance of the daily operations.